philip-khor/blog-refresh/content/post/2019-07-07-reflections-on-the-tidyverse.md

 At my previous gig as a junior data scientist trainer, my team was given some time to revamping our base R-based syllabus to be more tidy-inclusive while retaining significant base-R content.
 We drank the kool-aid and took the tidyverse approach.

-The tidyverse is **opinionated**, meaning there's decisions made for your own good, and that's bound to split people.
-For example, you [can't make dual y-axis charts in `ggplot2`](https://stackoverflow.com/questions/3099219/ggplot-with-2-y-axes-on-each-side-and-different-scales).
-And that's probably for the best.

 This article is not written as an introduction to the tidyverse.
 It assumes you already work with the tidyverse, and is really just me jotting down my notes from the revamp exercise.

+## The tidyverse is opinionated

+There's decisions made for your own good, and that's bound to split people.
+For example, you [can't make dual y-axis charts in `ggplot2`](https://stackoverflow.com/questions/3099219/ggplot-with-2-y-axes-on-each-side-and-different-scales).
+And that's probably for the best (imo).

-## Tidyverse is designed to be readable
+## The tidyverse is designed to be readable

 After skimming over base data structures, I start out my `dplyr` classes not showing users anything but a code chunk something like this